 Typical Secured Search

 In a basic secured search scenario, item permissions only mention user security identities.
-However, since it’s often more efficient to mark a single group of users as allowed or denied access to an item instead of marking the users individually, Coveo must support group security identities, granted security identities, and security identity aliases as well (see Group and Granted Security Identities and Alias Relationship).
+However, since it’s more efficient to give or deny access to a single group of users instead of individual users, Coveo must support group security identities, granted security identities, and security identity aliases as well.
+See Group and Granted Security Identities and Alias Relationship for more information.

 Note